 5. What does a VPN do for gaming?

-Using a VPN while gaming may benefit you in a variety of ways, including allowing access to multiple servers, reduced lag, and even protection from DDoS attacks.
+Using a VPN while gaming may benefit you in various ways, including allowing access to multiple servers, reducing lag, and even protecting you from DDoS attacks.

 However, if you prioritize speed over these advantages, you might be better off if your VPN service is inactive.

 6. How to choose the best VPN server location?

 There’s no single answer when choosing the best server because it depends on what you prioritize.